An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Finite-time evolution of RDM

 where $\M$ is a $d_S \times d_S$ matrix, defined by

-This formulation suggests that one may introduce an auxiliary degree of freedom related to the label $\alpha$ and write kets (bras) in a matrix form, which is to be refereed to as \textit{$\alpha$-matrix}.
-Specifically, kets of the $d_S$ branches are written in the following matrix form,
+The expression in Eq.(\ref{dphi-alpha-dt}) suggests that one may introduce an auxiliary notation with respect to the label $\alpha$ and write the environmental branches in a matrix form, which is to be refereed to as \textit{$\alpha$-matrix} and indicated as $[ \cdot ]$.
+Specifically, the $d_S$ kets of the branches are written in the following matrix form, \footnote{Although the $\alpha$-matrix notation is related to the label $\alpha$ of the eigenbasis of the system $S$, this notation is different from the eigenbasis-representation of the system $S$, as seen clearly from Eq.(\ref{[phi-E]}). }

 and, similarly, the bras are written as

 In the notation of $\alpha$-matrix, it is easy to check that the RDM has the following matrix expression,

 where $\big[|\phi^\E(t)\ra \big]_\alpha$ represents the $\alpha$th row of $\big[|\phi^\E(t)\ra \big]$ and $\big[ \la \phi^\E(t)| \big]_\beta$ the $\beta$th column of $\big[ \la \phi^\E(t)| \big]$.